Medina, New York: Arts and entertainment

-Where to Stay

-Medina has several options when you come to visit.
-The Bunkhaus Hostel offers 3 private bedrooms with a shared kitchen and living room.
-The Hart House Hotel is a European style boutique hotel with seven themed rooms, located in the historic Newell Shirt Factory building.
-Bent's Opera House has 10 themed rooms available to rent.
-Comfort Inn and Suites opened a 58 room hotel in 2022.

-Historic Downtown

 Medina's downtown area has been designated a historic district and listed on the National Register of Historic Places.
 Bent's Opera House is included in this district, a historic venue for touring performers.

+Medina has a variety of bars and restaurants to enjoy.
+Medina also offers a variety of pizza shops, diners, and fast food options.
+Medina has one stop on the Niagara Wine Trail: Leonard Oakes Winery has won multiple awards for their wines, including best ice wine in New York.

 Education

 Medina has two K-12 schools, the Medina Central School District and the Orleans County Christian School.
 The Medina Central School District is composed of Oak Orchard Primary, Clifford Wise Intermediate and the Medina High School.
 All three buildings are located on the same campus.
 The Orleans County Christian School is a non-denominational, multi-church sponsored school.

 A branch campus of Genesee Community College, opened in 2007, is also located in Medina.

 Medina has one public library which serves the community, Lee-Whedon Memorial Library.